 Who is a Senior Software Developer?

 Experience and expertise are the first qualities associated with any senior position.
-In the software developer career, seniority also comes with exceptional knowledge and a few years of experience gained in different types of IT projects.
+In the software developer career, seniority also comes with exceptional knowledge and a few years of experience in different IT projects.
 But does it mean that a Senior Software Developer is the most experienced or knowledgeable member of a team?

 Step #1: Meat and Potatoes

 Step #2: Never Stop Learning and have a clear career path

 Step #3: Become an Expert in the Company